- Home/

 Missing benefits: Managing rotating categories, spending thresholds, and redemption options across multiple cards becomes time-consuming.
 Many people miss valuable benefits because they can't track everything effectively.

-Your financial goals should guide how many credit cards make sense for you.
+Your financial goals should guide how many credit cards make sense for you — not a single universal number.

 When you're new to credit, focus on making payments on time and keeping balances low rather than chasing rewards.
 Pick cards with no annual fees and straightforward terms so you can build good habits without complications.

-This sweet spot lets you maximize earnings without overcomplicating your life.
+This range lets you maximize earnings without overcomplicating your life.
 Start with a solid 2% cash back card for everything, then add cards that give bonus rewards in categories where you spend the most.
 Only consider premium cards with annual fees if the benefits outweigh the costs.

 Serious travelers benefit from cards across different airline alliances and hotel programs—this gives you flexibility when booking trips.
 Include cards that offer airport lounge access and travel insurance, which can save you money and hassle on the road.